MULAKAVISHNUVARDHANREDDY/LINUX/Process Management.md

     return 0;
 }
 ```
-5. program in C to create a zombie process.
+5. program in C to create a zombie process and how to avoid it.
+   -To see whether Zombie process is created or not use Command "top" in the another terminal.
 ```
+    -create a Zombie Process.
 #include<stdio.h>
 #include<stdlib.h>
 #include<unistd.h>